TLC-1990/milestone-4/README.md

 <img src="development/images/checkout_success_desktop_lighthouse.webp">

 #### Issues

-*
-* Third-party scripts such as Bootstrap in base.html
+* Several third-party scripts affecting performance and causing HTTPS errors (Stripe, Cloudinary, FontAwesome and Bootstrap)
+* Desktop scores generally higher than mobile scores due to third-party scripts and large images slowing load times on mobile devices.
+* High-definition images, hosted on Cloudinary, causing slower load times on mobile devices.
+* Some font clarity issues on mobile devices due to decorative font choice and tone.

 ### Bugs Found and Resolved
 1) Artworks marked as sold were still appearing on the products page.
-Resolved by adding a filter within the products view to only show products where is_sold = False.
+Resolved by adding a sold = models.BooleanField(default=False) field to the Products model.

 2) Allauth templates not loading correctly.
 Templates were not pulling from 'base.html' and were showing unstyled forms.
 Resolved by adding {% load static %} to the top of all Allauth templates and ensuring that the templates extended 'base.html'.
 In settings.py, 'accounts' was included in TEMPLATE_DIRS erroneously, along with 'templates' and 'allauth'. 'accounts' was removed to resolve the issue.